 Today the Branch House is home to The Branch Museum of Architecture and Design.

-1919 27,000 sq. ft. residence in Tudor Revival style, designed by John Russell Pope, completed for Mr. And Mrs. John Kerr Branch.
+1919 The 27,000 sq. ft.
+Tudor Revival style Branch House designed by John Russell Pope, is completed.

 1953 Branch family gives the house to the United Givers Fund, a precursor to the United Way.

-1984 House is listed on the National Register of Historic Places.
+1983 The Pogues successfully applied to list Branch House on the National Register of Historic Places.

 2003 Virginia Center for Architecture Foundation purchases the house.

 2005 Virginia Center for Architecture opens to the public.